MohammadKhallaf/nexus-hub/README.md

 ## Project Overview
 A chat application built with React and Supabase, featuring rich text editing, and robust state management.

+## Time Allocation

+This project was completed within a compressed timeframe of approximately 28 total hours, amidst significant work overload and other commitments.
+The intensity of the development process and the need to quickly adapt to new technologies characterized this project.
+Here's a breakdown of how time was allocated:

+1. Initial Setup and Tool Configuration: 25% (~ 7 hours)
+   - Project structure setup
+   - Installation and configuration of development tools
+   - Environment setup (ESLint, Prettier, TypeScript, etc.)
+   - Initial Supabase project creation and configuration

+2. Supabase Investigation and Backend Development: 25% (~ 7 hours)
+   - Deep dive into Supabase capabilities and limitations
+   - API design and implementation using Supabase
+   - Database schema design and setup
+   - Authentication implementation

+3. Frontend Development: 18% (~ 5 hours)
+   - UI implementation with React and Tailwind CSS
+   - Component development
+   - State management setup (Redux, React Query)

+4. Rich Text Editor Integration: 14% (~ 4 hours)
+   - Initial attempt with Lexical
+   - Transition to and implementation of TipTap
+   - Custom extensions for tables and images

+5. Image Handling and File Attachments: 11% (~ 3 hours)
+   - Implementation of image upload to Supabase Storage
+   - Image resizing and manipulation in the editor
+   - Integration with message sending process

+6. Documentation and Code Organization: 4% (~ 1.25 hours)
+   - README creation and updates
+   - Code commenting and organization
+   - Quick documentation of key decisions and challenges

+7. Real-time Feature Investigation: 2% (~ 0.5 hours)
+   - Preliminary research on Supabase real-time capabilities
+   - Initial implementation attempts

+8. Testing and Refinement: 1% (~ 0.25 hours)
+   - Basic manual testing of core features
+   - Critical bug fixes

+Total Time: ~28 hours

+#### Key Observations and Challenges:
+- The project was completed under significant time pressure and work overload, necessitating rapid decision-making and efficient use of available time.
+- Backend development with Supabase required significant investment, balancing the need to understand the platform deeply with the pressure to produce a functional prototype quickly.
+- Image handling and rich text editor integration were prioritized as core features, essential for the chat application's functionality.
+- Documentation, while limited by time constraints, was given attention to ensure key decisions and challenges were recorded for future reference.
+- The compressed timeframe necessitated a focus on core features, with limited time for extensive testing and real-time feature development.
+- Balancing the need for a functional prototype with the desire for code quality and comprehensive documentation was an ongoing challenge.

+## Challenges and Solutions

+During the development process, I encountered and addressed several significant challenges:
+1. Custom Backend Development
+   - **Challenge**: The project required a custom backend solution, necessitating building from scratch.
+   - **Solution**: Leveraged **Supabase** as the backend, providing a flexible foundation for the project's needs.
+This involved:
+     - Iterative development cycles
+     - Extensive manual testing to ensure proper implementation of all required functionalities

+2. Rich Text Editor Integration
+   - **Challenge**: Initially attempted to use **Lexical** (Facebook's rich text editor), which proved difficult to extend for specific project needs.
+   - **Solution**: Transitioned to **TipTap**, offering greater flexibility and customization options.
+This change enabled more efficient implementation of required rich text features.

+3. Complex Element Rendering in Editor
+   - **Challenge**: Displaying and resizing complex elements (tables and images) within the rich text editor while maintaining editability and proper rendering.
+   - **Solution**: Developed custom TipTap extensions for table and image handling.
+Conducted thorough manual testing to ensure correct display in both creation and viewing modes.

+4. File (Image) Attachment Handling
+   - **Challenge**: Implementing a more complex workflow for file attachments compared to simple text messages.
+   - **Solution**: Developed a two-step process:
+     1. Pre-upload files to **Supabase Storage**.
+     2. Attach the resulting URL to the message content JSON.
+   This approach improved message sending efficiency and reduced main database load.

+5. Real-time Data Synchronization (Ongoing)
+   - **Challenge**: Ensuring consistent data across multiple clients in real-time, particularly for active chat sessions.
+   - **Current Approach**:
+     - Investigating Supabase's real-time capabilities
+     - Utilizing `react-query` for refetching when in chat view and at set intervals
+   - **Status**: Ongoing development and optimization, including:
+     - Experimentation with supabase channels configurations
+     - Exploration of optimistic updates and conflict resolution strategies
+   - **Next Steps**:
+     - Conduct thorough multi-user testing to identify synchronization issues
+     - Implement robust error handling and recovery for connection interruptions
+     - Consider fallback polling mechanism for scenarios where real-time updates fail

+These challenges necessitated extensive research and adaptive approaches throughout the development process.
+The iterative nature of the project highlighted the importance of reaching implementation milestones to fully understand and address limitations.

 ## Architecture Flexibility